davewasmer/biblejs/README.md

 ### Reference.chaptersUpToBookId(id)
 Returns the number of chapters in all the books prior to the given book id.

-    // All the books before Leveticus (Genesis and Exodus) have 67 chapters Reference.chaptersUpToBookId(3) // 67
+    // All the books before Leviticus (Genesis and Exodus) have 90 chapters Reference.chaptersUpToBookId(3) // 90